 These golden pillows used to be such a rarity that I remember my first time eating them was at a hotel that charged RM8++ each.
 That was 20 years ago.

 Since then, durian crepes have become more readily available and affordable.
-However, the recent renewed interest in durian crepes especially those filled with specialty durian varieties, particularly musang king durian, has hiked up the price again.
+However, the recent renewed interest in durian crepes especially those filled with speciality durian varieties, particularly musang king durian, has hiked up the price again.

-The cost of making these at home would depend on the price of your durian, because the other ingredients are not very expensive.
+The cost of making these at home would depend on the price of your durian because the other ingredients are not very expensive.
 We were fortunate that our colleague Chow How Ban had managed to get hold of the Durio Graveolens fruit, which we used for the durian custard filling.

 Also called Durian Dalit in Sabah, it is known as the red-flesh durian.
 However, trees in this subspecies may produce fruits that range from dark yellow to orange to red.
 The fruit that How Ban brought us has a deep orange colour, which gave us a nice golden filling for our durian crepes.